SonnyRR/GunslingerTF/README.md

 Download the master ZIP file or copy RAW text of your desired config and drag and drop your .cfg file in:
 "Steam\steamapps\common\Team Fortress 2\tf\custom\my_custom_files\cfg\autoexec.cfg"
+Remember to rename your desired config to autoexec.cfg.
+Do not paste eg:autoexec_CORE.cfg

 Optional: Make sure to make this file READ-ONLY to prevent any changes in the settings of this config.

 Paste surfaceproperties.txt in /custom/my_custom_files/scripts.

-If you have any other configs created with clugu or some other config generator it is recommended that you download the REWORKED version because some of the features may not be working correctly.
+If you have any other configs created with clugu or some other config generator it is recommended that you download the CORE version because some of the features may not be working correctly.

 Launch options
 =========